abrardhakkar/Booking-studio/README.md

 - Real-time room availability visualization through LED indicators.
 - Utilizing APIs and database queries for dynamic data handling.

-## Future Improvements
-- Implement a calendar view for better booking visualization.
-- Add email notifications for booking confirmations.
-- Enhance the LED system with additional colors or a display screen for better room information.

 ## Contact
 If you have questions or need further information about this project, feel free to contact me at M.AbrarParwez@gmail.com.